agcom/quadtree/README.md

 - Spray *random points*

 	> Your tree feeling lonely?
-Give him some babies for god's sake!
 	>
 	> Either drag your cursor on top of the tree, or let us add some *random points*.